IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 To be done

 ## XSDG Mapping
-XSDG specifications, aligned with the Dangerous Goods Declaration (DGD) requirements have been integrated into ONE Record (link).
-The necessity of an actual mapping of XSDG needs to be assessed.
+XSDG specifications, aligned with the Dangerous Goods Declaration (DGD) requirements have been integrated into ONE Record, the details can be found on the Data Model section, under "Dangerous Goods".

+Fro the time being, there seems to be no need to map XSDG considering its implementation within the industry.

 ## XFSU Mapping
 ### Proposed mechanism